ismaildawoodjee/GreatEx/README.md

       - Same destination database but with schema `public`, where the final transformed data is located

     Each Datasource has its own Python script in the `dags/scripts/python/` folder where batches of data can be sampled, Expectation Suites created, and Checkpoints can be configured.
+The `utils` file contains all the imports and variables that are common across all Datasources.

+    The variables for connecting to Datasources are already in the Python scripts, and they can be renamed/modified if needed.
+Running the `connect_to_datasource()` function should automatically populate the `great_expectations.yml` file and add a new Datasource.

+3. After connecting to a Datasource and sampling a batch of data, we can create an Expectation Suite out of it.